• Contains antifungal, antibacterial, anti-inflammatory, and soothing agents in one formula

 • Store below 15° C.

-Like all medicines, Timodine can cause side effects, although not everyone will experience them.
+Like all medicines, Timodine Cream can cause side effects, although not everyone will experience them.
+Side effects are more likely if the cream is used for longer than prescribed, used too often, or applied to large areas of skin.

-Less common (may affect up to 1 in 100 people, more likely with prolonged or excessive use):
+Less common side effects (more likely with prolonged or excessive use):

 • Thinning of the skin